ioBroker/ioBroker.docs/admin/en/controller-upgrade.md

 Please execute the following commands in an SSH shell (console):
 * `iobroker stop`
 * `iobroker update`
-* `iobroker fix` or if this do not work use: `curl -sL https://iobroker.net/fix.sh | bash -`
+* `iobroker fix` or if this does not work use: `curl -sL https://iobroker.net/fix.sh | bash -`
 * `iobroker upgrade self`
-* `iobroker start` or reboot server, then ioBroker should restart and you can be sure that all old processes were finished.
+* `iobroker start` or reboot server, then ioBroker should restart, and you can be sure that all old processes were finished.
 <!-- copy
 iobroker stop
 iobroker update